 Continuing on from my previous post about a midday-weekday get together with my friend Meghan — after leaving the Onsite Gallery, (located on Richmond St W near Duncan), we walked up to Queen Street and headed west.

-^ I paused to take a shot of what I think is a really great save of a historic building, after it was badly damaged by a 3 alarm fire back in 2012.
+↑ We paused to take a shot of a really great save of a historic building, after it was badly damaged by a 3 alarm fire back in 2012.
 (If you’re as curious as I was about how fires in Toronto are ranked, check out this wiki list.)

 The Roots store beside it, where the fire began, was totally destroyed.
 Back then, it was thought the fire was due to arson because people had heard a massive blast around the time it began, and there was a big hole seen in the front of the building, as it burned.
 I can find no conclusion to that story online, so the fire remains a mystery.